carolina-cardenas-vel/carolina-cardenas-vel-tf-atmos-poc/atmos-poc/README.md

 TF_VAR_tenant_id=xxxx-xxx-xxx-x-x-xxxx
 TF_VAR_subscription_id=xxxx-xxx-xxx-x-x-xxxx
 ```
+4. Create an ssh key with this name and path `~/.ssh/ssh-vm-tf-poc.pub`.
+It will be used for setting up the VM.

-4. Run Atmos either in interactive mode or with the following commands:
+5. Run Atmos either in interactive mode or with the following commands:

 - `atmos terraform init <component-name> -s dev`